 In 2006, Moore-Colyer accepted a part-time post at Royal Agricultural University and soon was approached by Brian Fillery and Tim Oliver, who later became directors of Haygain, to help develop a hay steamer.

 While the Haygain steamer is widely recognized in Europe, traction and interest in the steaming approach soared at the World Equestrian Games in Tyron, North Carolina.
 Twenty-two, three-hundred-pound steamers to accommodate two hundred horses were shipped to Tyron in advance of the opening ceremonies.
-The number of products swelled to thirty-five or more by the end of the first week of the competition.
+The number of products swelled to thirty-five or more by the end of the competition’s first week.
 Steamer requests soared for both individual and team competitors as word spread.

 Moore-Colyer and Haygain organize presentations all over Europe to discuss the benefits of steaming.
 “The steamers are easy to use, and it is just a matter of incorporating them into a daily stable management routine.”